flast101/HTB-writeups/servmon/README.md

 I first look at the account permissions with **"whoami /all"** command, but nothing particular here.
 Nadine has a low-privileged account.
 Then I look at directories, and this time we can notice an unusual one: **"C:\Program Files\NSClient++"**.
 This one corresponds to what we previously read in Nathan's text file mentioning this application.

-Google is our very best friend    (when they don't spy to much on their users in "private mode"  :joy: but whatever...).
+Google is our very best friend :beers:   (when they don't spy to much on their users in "private mode"  :joy: but whatever...).
 We find a link to its website https://nsclient.org/.
 "*NSClient++ is an agent designed originally to work with Nagios but has since evolved into a fully fledged monitoring agent which can be used with numerous monitoring tools (like Icinga, Naemon, OP5, NetEye Opsview etc).*"
 There is also a link to its documentation: https://docs.nsclient.org.

-Exploit-DB is our second best friend.
+Exploit-DB is our second best friend.   :beers:
 Here is what we find: NSClient++ 0.5.2.35 - Privilege Escalation - https://www.exploit-db.com/exploits/46802